NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 This makes the run go further.
 9 time steps...
-Try and manually fix barotropic time step scale. nn_baro=1 (not 30)
+Try and manually fix barotropic time step scale. nn_baro=1 (not 30) This blew up in 5 steps.
+Revert to nn_baro=30

+Switch bilaplacian to laplacian to see if it suddenly works

 Old keys included: key_dynspg_ts key_ldfslp  key_zdfgls